ijcai19spm/spm/README.md

 # spm
+# SPM: Stationary Point Method for Nonnegative Matrix Factorization
-This project is to prove the appendix of the paper SPM: Stationary Point Method for Nonnegative Matrix Factorization
+This project is to prove the appendix of the paper